 Late Majority also make up another 34% of the group, these people tend to be sceptical about new innovations and technology.

 Laggards take up the last 16% of people, advanced in age and will generally only adopt new technology in one of two scenarios:

 - There is no alternative

 - They are being penalised for not using the new technology in some way.

-In the case of winning a tech war, it’s all about how the end user perceives their new technology, how much theyre willing to pay for something that enhances their prodictivity or life in general.
+In the case of winning a tech war, it’s all about how the end-user perceives their new technology, how much they’re willing to pay for something that enhances their productivity or life in general.

 Who’s going to come out on top?

-Augmented reality doesn’t require such energy draining resources and is readily available in many different platforms despite being a much younger competitor.
+Augmented reality doesn’t require such energy-draining resources and is readily available on many different platforms despite being a much younger competitor.
 Still, it doesn’t mean that it’s quickly going to topple Virtual reality.
 If you’re not aware, quantum computing is just around the corner.